Physics102-General Physics II - Second Semester 2026, Term 252

 ---

-Electric fields due to charged particles and electric dipoles
+Electric fields due to charged particles, Electric dipoles

 Point charges and electric dipoles in an electric field